AndresMCB/DynamicCancerDriverKM/README.md

 ## Documentation
 * Please find the datasets employed in our paper in the folder [data](data/)

-* Supplementary tables described in our paper can be found in the folder [supplementary](supplementary/)
+* Supplementary tables described in our paper (including the full list of inferred drivers of each experiment) can be found in the folder [supplementary](supplementary/)